Information on How to Apply for a License in DELPROS

 - If you have ever held an Indiana license, request a digitally certified verification at http://www.in.gov/pla/verify.htm.
 The site will download a verification in pdf format to your computer.
-Print the pdf document and send it in your packet.
-Contrary to the instruction on Indiana’s site, please do not email the pdf document to the Board office unless the Board office asks you to do so.
+Upload the pdf document to DELPROS.
+Contrary to the instruction on Indiana’s site, please do not email the pdf document to the Board office.

-- For all other jurisdictions, request the jurisdiction to send the verification to you and include it in your packet.
+- For all other jurisdictions, request the jurisdiction to send the verification to the Board office.